SuperNova23/DataScienceProjects/README.md

 # DataScienceProjects

-# Project 1: End-to-End Multi-class Breed Classification
+# Project 1: End-to-End Multi-Class Breed Classification
 This notebook builds an end-to-end multi-class image classifier using TensorFlow 2.0 and TensorFlow Hub

 ### 1. Problem